54f3fy/Character-Prediction/README.md

-# Basic Transformer For next character prediction
+# Basic Transformer and LSTM For next character prediction

-This repository contains a minimal character-level Transformer (decoder-only) implemented in JAX/Flax for next-character prediction.
+This repository contains a minimal character-level Transformer (decoder-only) and LSTM implemented in JAX/Flax for next-character prediction.

 Repository structure
 --------------------

 Top-level layout:

-- `transformer.ipynb` - Primary Jupyter notebook used for experimenting, training and generation.
-The notebook contains data loading, model initialization, training loop, and a JITted token generator cell.
+- `LSTM.ipynb` - Primary Jupyter notebook used for experimenting, training and generation for the LSTM model.
+The notebook contains data loading, model initialization, hyperparameter tuning and optimization, training loop, evaluation on test set, and a JITted token generator cell.
-- `models/` - Python package containing the Flax model implementation.
+- `LSTM_BO_pics/` - Contains pictures of plotted graphs in the LSTM.ipynb file.
-	- `models/models.py` - Minimal, decoder-only Transformer implementation (token & positional embeddings, DecoderBlocks, MLP, weight tying, causal attention).
+- `LSTM_utils/` - Contains stored checkpoints and hyperparameters from running the LSTM.ipynb file.
-- `data/` - a preprocessed `text8_dataset` used in the notebook.
+- `data/` - Contains the train and test data used for this assingment

 Notes and pointers